 ENFP Trauma: How ENFPs Deal with and Respond to Past Trauma

 ENFPs often strive to understand themselves and their own inner emotions, which is something that can aid them in the healing process.
-The ENFP who does take the time to process their emotions and work through this trauma, is likely to find healthier means of coping and even use creative outlets.
-Not everyone is capable of maturing into their best selves so quickly though, and so some ENFPs can certainly struggle when it comes to dealing with their trauma.
-They might attempt to find distractions, or anything which can help them avoid that struggle they are not currently coping with.
-It can be hard to fully process something if it happened at a young age, or if the trauma seems like something which might not ordinarily effect this person.
+The ENFP who does take the time to process their emotions and work through this trauma is likely to find healthier means of coping and even use creative outlets.
+Not everyone is capable of maturing into their best selves so quickly, though, and so some ENFPs can certainly struggle when it comes to dealing with their trauma.
+They might attempt to find distractions or anything which can help them avoid that struggle they are not currently coping with.
+It can be hard to fully process something if it happened at a young age or if the trauma seems like something which might not ordinarily affect this person.

 ENFP Childhood Trauma

 If the ENFP has endured some sort of childhood trauma, this can cause them to adopt a more cynical mindset.
-They might struggle to trust people and can look at them with a sense of suspicion The ENFP who is normally outgoing and loves being around people, might have a hard time ever letting someone in truly close to them.
-This might cause them to struggle when it comes to ever seeing themselves as successful, feeling as if they can’t ever reach the type of accomplishment they require.
-This is often because the ENFP is not fully processing that trauma or abuse, and makes it hard for them to feel a sense of personal accomplishment even when they have done something truly impressive.
-Without fully processing the PTSD it can only continue to become more challenging for the ENFP over time, and so seeking professional help is often necessary.
+They might struggle to trust people and can look at them with a sense of suspicion.
+The ENFP, who is normally outgoing and loves being around people, might have a hard time ever letting someone get genuinely close to them.
+This might cause them to struggle to see themselves as successful, feeling as if they can’t ever reach the type of accomplishment they require.
+This is often because the ENFP is not fully processing that trauma or abuse, making it hard for them to feel a sense of personal accomplishment even when they have done something truly impressive.
+Without fully processing the PTSD, it can only continue to become more challenging for the ENFP over time, so seeking professional help is often necessary.
 ENFPs feel things very deeply, and so they need to be able to understand and work through those emotions in order to truly heal and move forward.
-At their best the ENFP is sensitive and understanding, and capable of seeing the good in the world around them.
+At their best, the ENFP is sensitive and understanding, and capable of seeing the good in the world around them.
 Having endured trauma can cause them to view things with a more cynical viewpoint, which is not naturally the way they would want to approach things.
-Childhood trauma can also cause the ENFP to withdraw at a young age, when ordinarily they would be outgoing and charming.
+Childhood trauma can also cause the ENFP to withdraw at a young age when ordinarily, they would be outgoing and charming.